Grouflon/mirror/README.md

 - Declare your class as reflected inside its scope by using the `MIRROR_CLASS(<className>)(...)` macro (note that this macro leaves the accessibility of your class public)
 - Inside the second pair of parenthesis, declare the members that should be reflected using the `MIRROR_MEMBER(<memberName>)(<meta-data>)` macro
 - In the second pair of `MIRROR_MEMBER` parenthesis, you can declare key / value metadata pairs to your member separated by `,` (value is optional).
+- You can declare inheritance on other mirrored classes by using the `MIRROR_PARENT` macro.
+Note that mirror supports multiple inheritance.
 - Here is an example declaration:

 ```C++